verestv/Data_Engineering/README.md

 and repeat for each CSV file.

-Then each CSV file is loaded into its corresponding SQL table using `LOAD DATA INFILE`.
+8) Then each CSV file is loaded into its corresponding SQL table using `LOAD DATA INFILE`.
+(Exact commands in this sql file: )
 In our case it is better to run these commands one by one directly in MySQL to monitor loading of each table.

 We can log in to MySQL in the container with: